 “The average amount of sleep you need to function at your best is between 8.5 and 9.25 hours a night.”

-To help you sleep you can use lavender oil, peppermint/chamomile tea, have a routine for sleep, avoid stimulants like caffeine, coffee, cola and nicotine at least two hours before you sleep.
+To help you sleep you can use lavender oil, peppermint/chamomile tea, have a routine for sleep, avoid stimulants like caffeine, coffee and cola at least two hours before you sleep.

 Exercise will help you feel healthier and more alert both mentally and physically.
 Regular exercise provides a fantastic way of releasing muscle tension and accumulated adrenaline, which is the result of high stress levels.
 If you are not a fan of exercise, starting with a 30-minute walk 5 times a week is a great way to begin.